James "William" Overfield Sr. was born on Aug. 3, 1853 in Barbour County, WV, the son of John Edgar and Sarah (Hanshaw) Overfield.

 When he was age 27, William married 21-year-old Allida Anna Eliza "Lida" Zinn (1859-1938), on Feb.
 22, 1881.
 The ceremony took place at the parson age of Rev. Presley F. Flythe.
 Lida was a native of Preston County and the daughter of Alexander W. and Anna E. (Wright) Zinn.

-They had eight children -- Ida Brown, Bessie A. Born, Roxie Peterson, Eva Summers, Percy "Jean" Farrell Grandon, Nettie Born, James William "Junior" Overfield and George Overfield.
+They together produced a brood eight children -- Ida Brown, Bessie A. Born, Roxie Peterson, Eva Summers, Percy "Jean" Farrell Grandon, Nettie Born, James William "Junior" Overfield and George Overfield.

 For many years, William resided at Brown Mills near Reedsville, Preston County, WV, where he labored as a farmer.